 It must also be noted; many performance enhancers assume law enforcement is not interested in personal users.
-It is true, anabolic steroid suppliers are the main focus but ask yourself this question; how do you think they get to the suppliers?
+It is true, Anabolic steroid suppliers are the main focus but ask yourself this question; how do you think they get to the suppliers?
 In order to get to the big fish law enforcement agents will fry as many small fish as they have to along the way; if you think personal use is free from the arm of the law think again.

 One might ask, what's point?
-If so many U.S. adults are supplementing, despite strict steroid laws what is the point in spending millions upon millions upon millions of tax payer dollars on a never ending and winless war?
+If so many U.S. adults are steroiding, despite strict steroid laws what is the point in spending millions upon millions upon millions of tax payer dollars on a never ending and winless war?
 The answer is clear; the war on steroids is largely fueled by blind hysteria.
 The U.S. steroid laws and the legislation that enacted them is one of the most unique laws, as it is based on hollow foundations and simply rest on emotion.
 During the steroid hearings of the late 1980's, leading to the 1990 Act, congress received testimony from numerous medical and law enforcement agencies they called to the floor.
-As by law, to Schedule anabolic androgenic steroids congress needed these substances to present an element of mental and physical addiction and dependency as well as mind altering effects; this proof was not provided.
+As by law, to Schedule Anabolic androgenic steroids congress needed these substances to present an element of mental and physical addiction and dependency as well as mind altering effects; this proof was not provided.
 In open testimony, based on their findings, the American Medical Association stated before congress "we vehemently oppose the ban"; a sentiment held by the majority of those testifying including the FDA and DEA as such medical evidence needed to Schedule simply wasn't there in any shape or form.

 What does it all mean; if the legislation itself rest on such shaky ground from where does it derive?
 There are numerous fingers we can point, accounts of athletes stating steroids ruined their health; although the proof is never given; stories of one athlete feeling betrayed because he was beaten by a steroid user; often we find out he was using steroids too, he just got beat.
 The truth is absolute; the steroid laws of the United States exist for one reason and one reason only; lack of education.
 The steroid laws of the United States are comparable to the true witch hunts done hundreds of years ago; further, on their basis share strong similarities with the Volstead Act that brought us prohibition; how did that direct infringement on liberty workout for us?
-Of course, there are arguments of health, although no sound evidence of damaging health has ever been linked to responsible use; further, not only has no one ever died from responsible use there has never been one recorded death due to anabolic steroid use since their inception.
+Of course, there are arguments of health, although no sound evidence of damaging health has ever been linked to responsible use; further, not only has no one ever died from responsible use there has never been one recorded death due to Anabolic steroid use since their inception.
 Compare that to NSAID painkillers that claim the lives of over 16,000 Americans every year; you know, things like Aspirin.
 In the end, the steroid laws of the United States are a mockery to the country itself; we can argue about cheating in sports, but that is a separate argument and does not pertain to personal use.
 As U.S. citizens, we are granted liberty and the steroid laws of the U.S. spit directly in its face.